kensanata/just-halberds/Knives.md

 attribute and the talent and whether to roll two or three dice.
 If the players accept, they pick up the dice and roll.

-Once we know about success or failure, and having established the consequences, you can move on – or you can linger for a bit.
+Once you know about success or failure, and having established the consequences, you can move on – or you can linger for a bit.
 Give that character a little spotlight and ask about how they did it, why they did it, how they felt as they did it.
 Why did that speech fail, was it